cosmix/percy/src/exports/README.md

-# Cline API
+# Percy API

-The Cline extension exposes an API that can be used by other extensions.
+The Percy extension exposes an API that can be used by other extensions.
+This API may be backwards compatible to Percy, the upstream project Percy was forked from.
 To use this API in your extension:

-1. Copy `src/extension-api/cline.d.ts` to your extension's source directory.
+1. Copy `src/extension-api/percy.d.ts` to your extension's source directory.
-2. Include `cline.d.ts` in your extension's compilation.
+2. Include `percy.d.ts` in your extension's compilation.
 3. Get access to the API with the following code:

     ```ts
-    const clineExtension = vscode.extensions.getExtension<ClineAPI>("saoudrizwan.claude-dev")
+    const percyExtension = vscode.extensions.getExtension<PercyAPI>("org.cosmix.percy")

-    if (!clineExtension?.isActive) {
+    if (!percyExtension?.isActive) {
-    	throw new Error("Cline extension is not activated")
+    	throw new Error("Percy extension is not activated")
     }

-    const cline = clineExtension.exports
+    const cline = percyExtension.exports

     if (cline) {
     	// Now you can use the API